MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 The foundation of an emergency response strategy is an incident response plan.
 Like a disaster recovery plan, clearly and thoroughly define roles, responsibilities, and procedures for an incident response plan.
 The plan should be a version-controlled document that's subject to regular reviews that ensure it's up to date.

-Clearly define the following components in your plan:
+Clearly define the following components in your plan.

 ##### Roles